arcxp-ce-support/Fusion-Training-User-Stories/README.md

 npx fusion start
 ```

-Once fusion has finished starting you should be able to to get to the pagebuilder editor [pages](http://localhost/pagebuilder/pages) and [templates](http://localhost/pagebuilder/templates)
+Once fusion has finished starting you should be able to to get to the pagebuilder editor [pages](http://localhost/pagebuilder/pages) and [templates](http://localhost/pagebuilder/templates) to add and configure feeds locally.

 Run tests with: